felipedelosh/SpringBOOTBlankProject/EXTRA_RESOURCES/GCA/readme.md

 ## :warning:Warning.

+- the software CAN'T put the name of sql tables (Not plural words hable).
 - if you try to use this script in another Spring boot project you need change the tenplates.

 ## Autor